regisf/yablog/README.rst

 All templates name are registred in the settings.py file in BLOG_CONFIG class (~ line 200).

 For the full featured blog create 9 templates :
     * index.html : the blog home page
     * all.html : display all blog entries
     * tags.html : display all blog entries by tag
     * categories.html : display all blog entries by category
-    * month : display all blog entries for a particular month
+    * bydate.html : display all blog entries for a particular month or a particular year
-    * year : display all blog entries for a year
+    * search.html : display all blog entries after a search
-    * search : display all blog entries after a search
+    * post.html : display a particular post

-For a perfect work, YaBlog need only one template :  index.html, the blog home page.
+For a simple blog, YaBlog need only one template :  index.html, the blog home page.

 In the Template Context Processor, YaBlog define a blog object.
 All the API